UK Visa Application Process for Ukrainian Refugees

 [The information below was confirmed with the Immigration Helpline on 21/02/22.
 We advise you to ring the helpline on 0808 164 8810 and to contact your local council to double check any information relating to your particular circumstances.]

-During the visa application process, i.e. once the application has been submitted but before the visa has been granted, it is possible for the sponsor to decide they no longer want to host you and to inform the authorities.
+During the visa application process, i.e. once the application has been submitted but before the visa has been granted, it is possible for the sponsor to decide they no longer want to sponsor you and to inform the authorities.
 In this case, it appears that the process will be stopped and no visa will be granted / no Permission to Travel letter sent.
 You will have to find a new sponsor and start again.

 If they decide this before you have travelled to the UK, you are in a difficult position.
 You should contact the local council in this case to discuss the situation.
 See Useful Contacts for details of how to find your local council, by entering the postcode of your sponsor.
 You could travel anyway to the UK; Border Force may intercept you and liaise with the council so that they can help you (you would be classed as ‘homeless’).
 However, you may want to try and find a new sponsor yourself before you travel.
 In this case, we were told that you do not need to reapply for a visa; you can let the council know of the new host, and use your existing visa to travel.
 If you do apply for a new visa, the old one should just expire from the system.